 - Dissolve Proteinase K in BP before use, in order to reach a concentration of 20 mg/ml.
 The volume of BP required, is indicated on the bottle of Proteinase K. Once the Proteinase K is dissolved, it must be stored at -20°C, at which Temperature it will be stable for at least 6 months. - Buffer B5 preparation: Add 96-100% ethanol to the Buffer B5 bottle before use.
-The ethanol volume to be added is indicated on Buffer B5 bottle. - Heat the Solution BE at 70°C before use. - All centrifuging steps should be performed at room temperature unless otherwise stated.
+The volume of ethanol should be used, is indicated on the bottle. - Heat solution BE to 70°C before use. - All centrifuging should be performed at room temperature unless otherwise stated.